blazium-engine/blazium-docs/tutorials/animation/2d_skeletons.rst

 .. image:: img/skel2d21.gif

-This happens because Godot generates internal triangles that connect the points when drawing the polygon.
+This happens because Blazium generates internal triangles that connect the points when drawing the polygon.
 They don't always bend the way you would expect.
 To solve this, you need to set hints in the geometry to clarify how you expect it to deform.